Louis de Broglie: Matter and wave–particle duality

 Studying the nature of X-ray radiation and discussing its properties with his brother Maurice, who considered these rays to be some kind of combination of waves and particles, contributed to Louis de Broglie's awareness of the need to build a theory linking particle and wave representations.
 In addition, he was familiar with the works (1919–1922) of Marcel Brillouin, which proposed a hydrodynamic model of an atom and attempted to relate it to the results of Bohr's theory.
-The starting point in the work of Louis de Broglie was the idea of A. Einstein about the quanta of light.
+The starting point in the work of Louis de Broglie was the idea of Einstein about the quanta of light.
 In his first article on this subject, published in 1922, the French scientist considered blackbody radiation as a gas of light quanta and, using classical statistical mechanics, derived the Wien radiation law in the framework of such a representation.
 In his next publication, he tried to reconcile the concept of light quanta with the phenomena of interference and diffraction and came to the conclusion that it was necessary to associate a certain periodicity with quanta.
 In this case, light quanta were interpreted by him as relativistic particles of very small mass.